jembi/openhim-docs/docs/user-guide/adding-users.md

 2. List settings: Upon clicking on a transaction in the transactions page, you can choose whether to view the transaction on the same page (default), or to open it in a new window altogether.

 If you find a field that is not described here, please let us know by [filing an issue on github](https://github.com/jembi/openhim-core-js/issues/new) with the 'documentation' label.

+## Keycloak Single Sign-On (SSO)

+Openhim console and core are supporting SSO authentication (Keycloak identity manager).
+Enabling SSO in the openhim console and core will allow:

+1. Authentication: A user can be logged in using keycloak credentials.
+2. Profile setup: The user authenticated using Keycloak will have its profile filled automatically with info provided by Keycloak.
+The User group of that user is also provided and managed through Keycloak.
+The optional fields can still be editable.
+3. Single sign-on and single sign-out.